giovanniruocco/Bitcoin-Transactions/README.md

 ## Visual Analytics 2020 - MSc Engineering in computer science - Sapienza

 We are a group of students at the MS Course in Engineering in Computer Science at the Sapienza university in Rome.
-In this GitHub repository we will present the project for Visual Analytics course taught by prof. Santucci
+In this GitHub repository we will present the project for Visual Analytics course taught by prof. Santucci.

 Here are our LinkedIn profiles:

 - [Ruocco Giovanni](https://www.linkedin.com/in/giovanniruocco07)